 - The Password Is Always "Swordfish": The punch-cards always form a coherent nine-letter password such as "albatross", "cormorant", or (yes) "swordfish".
 Unfortunately, you need the punch cards themselves to enter the lair, so you can't really take advantage of this fact.

 - Shout-Out: Word of God has confirmed that the title is a blatant shout-out to Mission: Impossible.

 - Sic 'Em: When you enter a room on the next hour, you have Atombender commanding his robots to attack you.Elvin: DESTROY HIM, MY ROBOTS!

 - Signature Sound Effect: The secret agent's scream when he falls into a Bottomless Pit.

-- Unwinnable: Alongside the aforementioned bug in the Atari 7800 version of the first game, there are many ways in the second game to get stuck, such as running out of robot-disabling or platform-moving items in a tower, preventing access to a passcode number needed to access the next tower, or accidentally blowing up a safe with a landmine, preventing you from completing the musical sequence to unlock the control room elevator.
+- Unwinnable: There are many ways in Impossible Mission II to get stuck, such as running out of robot-disabling or platform-moving items in a tower, preventing access to a passcode number needed to access the next tower, or accidentally blowing up a safe with a landmine, preventing you from completing the musical sequence to unlock the control room elevator.
 It's not clear whether this was on purpose or not.

-- Video Game Lives: You seem to have infinite lives, but you really have six hours before the bomb goes off, and each death moves the clock ten minutes closer to doomsday.
+- Video-Game Lives: You seem to have infinite lives, but you really have six hours before the bomb goes off, and each death moves the clock ten minutes closer to doomsday.
 (By the math, you can have no more than thirty-six lives in one game, but unless you can complete the game in less than ten minutes total, if you're on life #36 you've already lost the game.)
 When time is up, Elvin's maniacal laughter sounds and the screen fades to white.